adriensieg/agentic-commerce-auth0-hackaton/README.md

 This is not a **UX convenience story**.
 It is a **multi-party authorization problem** with two distinct security boundaries that must be solved independently.

 ### The Core Problem We're Solving

+A user saying "book me an Uber" inside ChatGPT triggers a three-party authorization chain: ChatGPT must prove its application identity to your MCP server (Boundary 1, solved via PKCE + Auth0-issued JWT), your MCP server must resolve which human issued the command and retrieve that human's pre-authorized Uber credentials (identity gap, solved via RFC 8693 Token Exchange + Auth0 Token Vault), and before the actual booking call is made, the user must explicitly confirm the financial transaction on a separate channel without leaving ChatGPT (confirmation gap, solved via CIBA).
+Each of these is a distinct protocol problem.
+None is automatically inherited from solving the others.
+Auth0 is the architectural component that spans all three — as authorization server, identity broker, credential vault, and confirmation orchestrator — making it the single most critical dependency in the entire stack.

+**ChatGPT** can talk to **external services** through **MCP**.
+Uber exposes **ride-booking** through an **OAuth-protected API**. **Auth0** can **broker identity** and **credentials**.
+But connecting these **3 systems into a single seamless user action** — "book me an Uber" — requires solving an **identity chain** that does not exist out of the box.
+The chain breaks in 3 specific places:

+1. Break 1 — ChatGPT is **authenticated**, but **the user is not**
+2. Break 2 — Our MCP server has **no standing** with Uber
+3. Break 3 — A financial transaction requires **explicit user confirmation**

 When a user books an Uber inside ChatGPT, **3 identity questions** must be **answered simultaneously**:

 - **Who is ChatGPT (the application)?** — solved by Boundary 1 / Auth0